 The stones used in this masonry are Flints or cobbles, which vary in width and thickness from 7.5 to 15 cm and in length from 15 to 30 cm.

 There are irregularly shaped nodules of silica.
 The stones are extremely hard.
 But they are brittle and therefore may break easily.
-The face arrangement of the cobbles may be either course or non-course or built to course strength of Flint wall may increase by introducing backing courses of either thin long stones.
+The face arrangement of the cobbles may be either course or non-course or built to course strength of the Flint wall may increase by introducing backing courses of either thin long stones.

 Dry rubble masonry